korkarn/Docker/MySQL-phpMyAdmin/MySQL-phpMyAdmin.md

 ```
 $ CREATE USER '[username]'@'%' IDENTIFIED WITH mysql_native_password BY '[password]';
 ```
+Output:
 ```
 Query OK, 0 rows affected (0.02 sec)
 ```
 ```
 $ GRANT ALL ON [DB name].* TO '[username]'@'%' WITH GRANT OPTION;
 ```
+Output:
 ```
 Query OK, 0 rows affected (0.02 sec)
 ```
-- Access phpMyAdmin with new username and password
+Access phpMyAdmin with new username and password

-- Try to connect mySQL with NodeJS or other language
+Try to connect mySQL with NodeJS or other language